Tuesday, 3 June 2014

 }

 The finalize() method is declared in the java.lang.Object class.
-Thus when you write a finalize() method for your class you are overriding the one in your super class.
+Therefore, when you define a finalize() method in your class, you are overriding the finalize() method inherited from the Object class.

 Why not use Finalize() method :-